 Projects of special interest

 There may be dams of special interest for a variety of reasons.
-Here are links to information for some ongoing projects.
+Some ongoing projects are detailed here.

 On July 28, 2009, the Department of Natural Resources sent Milwaukee County, prior owner of Estabrook Dam, an Administrative Order to Repair or Abandon the Estabrook Dam.
 The order was required to protect public health and safety and to ensure the dam meets acceptable design standards.
 Milwaukee County initially decided to repair, operate and maintain Estabrook Dam.
 The department prepared an environmental impact statement (EIS) to analyze the operation of the dam.